cloudcake/laravel-properties/docs/README.md

 $person->attachProperty('MAX_DOWNLOADS_ALLOWED');
 ```

-## Dettaching a Property from Models
+## Detaching a Property from Models
 Detaching properties is done in the same way regular Laravel detaching is done:

 ```php